-Stakeholders are individuals, groups or organizations that have a direct interest in the performance of a business or are directly affected by the operations of the business.
+Stakeholders are individuals, groups or organizations that have a direct interest in the operations and performance of an organization or are directly affected by its operations.
 Examples include: shareholders (owners), directors, employees, competitors, customers and suppliers.

 External stakeholders are those that are not directly involved in a business, but have an interest in the operation of that business.
 Examples include customers, the government, suppliers, the local community and pressure groups.
+By contrast, internal stakeholder groups come from within the organization, such as employees, managers and directors.

-Different stakeholders have different interests in an organization, so this is likely to cause conflict in the business.
-It arises because a business cannot meet all the needs of all its stakeholders at the same time, e.g. if customers want improved products then this may come about by higher prices.
+Different stakeholder groups have different interests in an organization, so this is likely to cause conflict in the business.
+Conflict arises because a business cannot meet all the needs of all its stakeholders at the same time.
+For example, if customers want higher quality products, then this may come about by firms charging higher prices.
 However, this clearly can upset many customers.

-Task 2 - Stakeholder groups
+Task 2: Stakeholder groups